Story

 On the day of Kennedy’s arrival, I was relegated to helping set up the ballroom of the Benton Hotel in Corvallis, where the senator was to make his speech.
 We worked hard to spruce up the hotel’s grand ballroom with the best red, white, and blue political trappings.
 I had just stepped back from hanging the last piece of bunting when someone asked me to drive two other young Democrats out to the airport to greet Kennedy’s front man, who for this event was his brother Ted.

-At the hotel Ted Kennedy surveyed our lavishly decorated but cavernous ballroom and asked how many people we thought would turn out.
-The Central Committee folks said they hoped for fifty or sixty and explained that Corvallis was “pretty Republican.”
+At the hotel, he surveyed our lavishly decorated but cavernous ballroom and asked how many people we thought would turn out.
+The Central Committee folks said they hoped for 50 or 60 and explained that Corvallis was “pretty Republican.”

-Kennedy said that nothing looked worse than a poor turnout and made a decision: we would move the reception into the hallway outside the ballroom.
-It was a large hallway, but to my mind it was not big enough to hold fifty people plus the news media.
+He said that nothing looked worse than a poor turnout and made a decision: we would move the reception into the hallway outside the ballroom.
+It was a large hallway, but, to my mind, it was not big enough to hold 50 people, plus the news media.
 I blurted out that there wouldn’t be enough room for everyone.
 Ted Kennedy looked at me.
 “I know,” he said.

-Soon about thirty people had arrived, and then came the traveling press.
+Soon, about 30 people had arrived, and then came the traveling press.
 Kennedy had arranged platforms at one end of the hallway, and he told the reporters that was their best vantage point for pictures.